rotoapanta/quanterraProject/README.md

 The project is a Python-based application designed to obtain the metrics (voltage, current, number of satellites, disk capacity) of Quanterra seismic digitizers.

 Let’s get started!

+### Features

+- Retrieve various metrics from Quanterra devices.
+- Send collected data to Zabbix for analysis.
+- Easily schedule monitoring tasks using `crontab`.

 ## Requirements

+Before you get started, make sure you have the following:

-* Python 3.10 or higher installed on your system.
+- Python 3.11 or higher installed on your system.
-* `python-telegram-bot` library version 13.1 installed.
-* `py-zabbix` library installed to interact with the Zabbix API.
-* `beautifulsoup4` library version 4.12.2 installed.
-* `requests` library version 2.31.0 installed.
-* `urllib3` library version 2.0.4 installed.
-* Access to a Zabbix server and agent with appropriate credentials.
+- [Anaconda](https://www.anaconda.com/) for creating and managing Conda environments.
+- A Zabbix server for storing and analyzing the collected data.
+- Basic knowledge of using `crontab` for scheduling tasks.
-* Quanterra digitizer.
+- Quanterra devices
-* Computer running Anaconda on Windows, Linux or macOS (in this case macOS is used).
+- Computer running Anaconda on Windows, Linux or macOS (in this case macOS is used).

 ## Components Description